vdclab/vdclab-wiki/bologna-annotation-resource.md

 ## Ease of use

-No specific help, but very easy to use and self-explanatory
+Very easy to use and self-explanatory

 ## Citations